muhammadsheraz/airschool-video-task/README.md

-# AirSchool Video Task
-Coding task for technical evaluation by Air School

-# Deadline:
-17th September 2021
+# Laravel based video upload platofrm
+Coding challenge based on Laravel

-# Task Details:
+# App Details:
 - Create a page where a user can upload videos.
 - Store the videos’ metadata in the database.
 - Once video uploading is completed, convert it into m3u8 format in the background.